e271828e/Flight.jl/docs/notes/design/framework_design.md

 Kind is instead declared by *which* well-known declarations a type defines:
 `connections` (the marker, mandatory-even-if-empty — the `LowPassFilter` precedent) makes an assembly; `output_types` + stage functions make a primitive.
-Reading which declarations exist is reading declarations — the same move as the tier-in-signature split, not §13.1's banned inference-by-evaluation.
+Reading which declarations exist is reading declarations — the same move as §13.3's visibility-by-declaration-site, not §13.1's banned inference-by-evaluation.
+Kind also settles the tier fact the retired `T`-signature used to spell (v0.20): the leaf walk pins or parametrizes a producer's cells by the kind its declaration shape announces.
 Error
 taxonomy: `connections` plus `init_x`/stages on one type is a build error (assemblies have no state of their own — §11.5's no-atomic-assemblies at declaration time); neither marker plus component-typed fields earns a did-you-mean